 Fixing the Error: Could not find kernel image: Linux

 How to Fix the "Could Not Find Kernel Image: Linux" Boot Error.
 The error message "Could not find kernel image: linux" typically occurs during the boot process of a Linux system.
 This error indicates that the bootloader (e.g., syslinux or GRUB) cannot find the kernel image required to boot the operating system.
-In this guide, we’ll show you several steps you can take to resolve this issue and get your system booting again.
+In this guide, I'll show you several steps you can take to resolve this issue and get your system booting again.

 How to Fix "Could Not Find Kernel Image: Linux" Error